kicaj29/Kubernetes/README.md

 ![hyperv-minikube-switch](images/hyperv-minikube-switch.png)

->It looks that running Minikube and Docker Engine on the same machine is problematic.
+> :warning: It looks that running Minikube and Docker Engine on the same machine is problematic.
 For now I skipped this step. https://github.com/kubernetes/minikube/issues/5437

 ## Google Container Engine (GKE)